vmware/terraform-provider-vra/website/docs/r/machine.html.markdown

 page_title: "VMware vRealize Automation: vra_machine"
 sidebar_current: "docs-vra-resource-machine"
 description: |-
-  Provides a VMware vRA vra_machine resource.
+  Creates a vra_machine resource.
 ---

 # vra\_machine

-Provides a VMware vRA vra_machine resource.
+Creates a VMware vRealize Automation machine resource.

 ## Example Usages

 **Simple cloud-agnostic machine:**

-This is an example on how to create a cloud agnostic machine along with an image and a flavor profile.
+The following example shows how to create a cloud agnostic machine along with an image and a flavor profile.
-Image profile represents a structure that holds a list of image mappings defined for the particular region.
+* Image profile represents a structure that holds a list of image mappings defined for the particular region.
-Flavor profile represents a structure that holds flavor mappings defined for the corresponding cloud end-point region.
+* Flavor profile represents a structure that holds flavor mappings defined for the corresponding cloud endpoint region.

-The region, flavors and image shown in the example are specific to AWS but these can be cretaed for other cloud provider in a similar way.
-This example assumes that a cloud account, zone (AWS in this case) and a project resource already exists.
-Look at the specific resource examples/documentation for more information.
+The region, flavors, and image shown in the example are specific to AWS but you can create machines for other cloud providers in a similar way.
+This example assumes that a cloud account, cloud zone, and project resource already exist.
+See specific resource examples or documentation for more information.

 ```hcl
 data "vra_cloud_account_aws" "this" {
   name = "example-cloud-account-aws"
 }